 What is the difference between Line of Credit and a Term Loan?

-Term Loan : Customer avails loan and repays in equated instalments normally option to prepay with surplus funds, but no withdrawal options.
-Repayment of interest and principal every month.
+Term Loan : Customer avails loan and repays in equated instalments.
+There is normally an option to prepay with surplus funds, but no withdrawal options.
+Repayment of interest and principal is done every month.

 Line of Credit : Customer avails loan and uses the same as a FIXED credit line with renewal option every year.
-Option to prepay with surplus funds as well as withdraw within the available limit Repayment of interest only every month, applicable on the utilized amount.
+There is an option to prepay with surplus funds as well as withdraw within the available limit.
+There is repayment of interest only, every month, applicable on the utilised amount.

 What is the cash flow benefit on Line of Credit?

-Following table explains the cash flow benefit on a sample loan of 20 lacs.
+Following table explains the cash flow benefit on a sample loan of 20 lakh.

 What are the Fees and Charges which I incur during Loan Processing?

-Below are different types of fee & charges that are levied on a loan ( only if applicable)
+Below are different types of fees and charges that are levied on a loan ( only if applicable)